mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/build-main-screen/java.md

 ### Make a call

-Repleace `startAppToPhoneCall` method within the `MainViewModel` class to enable the call:
+Replace `startAppToPhoneCall` method within the `MainViewModel` class to enable the call:

 ```java
 @SuppressLint("MissingPermission")